Introduction

 - Click Yes if you are sure you want to remove the Inventory

-The Environment section of Semaphore is a place to store additional variables for an inventory and must be stored in JSON format.
-All task templates require an environment to be defined even if it is empty.
+The Variable Groups section of Semaphore is a place to store additional variables for an inventory and must be stored in JSON format.

-Create an Environment
+Create an variable group

-- Click on the Environment tab.
+- Click on the Variable Group tab.

-- Click on the New Environment button.
+- Click on the New Variable Group button.

 {}